kcobb/CnCGenMultiMonFix/README.md

 Double-click `CnCGenMultiMonFix.exe` to run

+The application will attempt to locate the game installation path from the Windows Registry.

+If found, the game will auto launch.

 A command window will open stating `searching for C&C game window...`

-Leave this window running in the background
+If application does not auto launch `Command & Conquer: Generals - Zero Hour`.

-Now run `generals.exe`.
-This is the main executable for `Command & Conquer Generals Zero Hour`
+Run `generals.exe` manually.
+This is the main executable for `Command & Conquer: Generals - Zero Hour`

 The `C&C Generals - MultiMonitor Lock` text output will change from `searching for C&C game window...` to `game window locked`